mongodb/mongo-java-driver/docs/reference/content/bson/pojos.md

     configure if a property is serialized and / or deserialized.
   * [`BsonProperty`]({{< apiref "bson" "org/bson/codecs/pojo/annotations/BsonProperty.html" >}}).
 Allows for an alternative document key name when converting the POJO field to BSON.
 Also, allows a field to turn on using a discriminator when storing a POJO value.
+  * [`BsonRepresentation`]({{<apiref "bson" "org/bson/codecs/pojo/annotations/BsonRepresentation.html" > }}).
+Allows for the type of property stored
+    in the database to be different from the type of the property in the POJO.

 Annotations can be applied to read and / or write contexts by configuring the getter / setter methods.
 Any annotations applied to a field are applied to both read and write contexts.